TorroesPrime/STV-The-Long-Journey/README.md

 12-14-2017 (3:17pm):
 Something I would like to impliment in the program.
 Each time a 'New Game' is loaded, the player would have the option to "Include characters from the show" or to "Not include characters from the show."
-If they opt to include the characters, then they will presented with a screen to
+If they opt to include the characters, then they will presented with a screen to select which characters they can include.
+Otherwise all the characters are randomly generated for each 'new game'.